APIs

 - Return values

-Define Start parameters
+Define start parameters

 Start parameters define data that will be passed to the module when it is executed.
 They can be defined by clicking on the “Start” node of your module in the BRYTER editor.
-Start parameters should only be used when the API is being used to pass data into the module.

 Start parameters are configured as follows: